dwdas9/home/articles/MicrosoftFabric/HelloMicrosoftFabric.md

 ## Delta Lake in Microsoft Fabric

+Delta lake is just Data Lake with a *SQL Cover*.

 In Fabric, any table imported from .csv/excel etc. automatically becomes a Delta Lake table.

 ![alt text](image-26.png)